 Renjo La 17,930ft / 5,465m

 This trek takes us through three different valley systems linked by high passes in Nepal’s Khumbu region on the doorstep to Mount Everest.

-We explore the monasteries and culture in Kathmandu then fly to Lukla in the Khumbu Valley to begin the trek.
+We explore rich culture in Kathmandu before we fly to Lukla in the Khumbu Valley to begin the trek.
 We are accommodated each night in good lodges with hearty meals to sustain the daily journey.